404src/exocore/_articles/ccna-summary.md

 OSPF areas
 - An area is a set of routers and links that share the same LSDB
 - The backbone area (area 0) is an area that all other areas must connect to.
-- Routers with all interfaces in the same area area called internal routers.
+- Routers with all interfaces in the same area called internal routers.
 - Routers with interfaces in multiple areas are called area border routers (ABRs).
 - Routers connected to the backbone area (area 0) are called backbone routers.
 - An intra-area route is a route to a destination inside the same OSPF area.